45th Operations Group: Space operations

 Reactivated as the 45th Operations Group in November 1991 under Air Force Space Command.
 Operated "Down-Range" facilities at Antigua, Ascension Island, and Cape Canaveral, Florida; launched DOD payloads into orbit; and collected flight data for evaluation of ballistic missile systems launched from Eastern Launch sites for DOD, NASA, and commercial customers.
 Provided support for DOD, NASA, and commercial manned and unmanned space programs.

 There were several organizational changes in the wing in 1997 and 1998.
 Detachments 1 and 2 of the 45th Operations Group were inactivated on Antigua and Ascension on 1 June 1997, but they were replaced by Detachments 1 and 2 of the 45th Logistics Group on the same day.
 The 5th Space Launch Squadron was inactivated at Cape Canaveral Air Station on 29 June 1998, and its resources were absorbed by the 3rd Space Launch Squadron.

 Launch operations were reassigned to the 45th Launch Group on 1 December 2003.
+The group was inactivated on 4 May 2021 and its mission, personnel and equipment were transferred to Space Launch Delta 45 of the United States Space Force.